ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/monitoring.md

 2. When you see the message that the service instance is enabled to send platform metrics, click **Add monitoring**.

    a.
 If you don't have a {{site.data.keyword.mon_short}} service instance, you'll be directed to the service creation page to create one.
-Select the same region as your service instance (if your service instance is in Sydney, select Dallas).
+Select the same region as your service instance.
 For **platform metrics**, leave the **Enable** option selected.

    b.
 If you already have a {{site.data.keyword.mon_short}} service instance in the same region but it isn't enabled to receive platform metrics, you need to select the Sysdig service instance to receive platform metrics in the pop-up dialog box.